jeancochrane/recurse/docs/rnn-notes.md

 - General algorithm:
     1. Initialize memory vector `h` to zero
+        - Or better yet: pre-train on a general corpus!
     2. Input at first time step is special token `</s>` to denote the start of a sentence
+        - Only if this is included in the source data, I think?
     3. Output is the probability of every word in `V` given `</s>`
     4. Update memory vector `h` and send to the next time step
     5. Repeat!